 Other troubling data points:

-- Thirteen of the 14 warmest years on record have occurred since the year 2000 (the outlier being 1998, when an unusually strong El Nino warming trend occurred).
+- Fourteen of the 15 warmest years on record have occurred since 2000.
+The outlier was 1998, when an unusually strong El Nino warming trend occurred.

 Climate change can’t necessarily explain individual weather events: Some regions of the world are exceedingly dry (as in California, which is facing a historic drought), while others get battered by violent storms.
 The trend is toward more and more unpredictable extremes that will only intensify as temperatures keep rising.